w-bonelli/w-bonelli.github.io/_posts/2019-12-6-tornados-in-space.md

 date: 2019-12-6
 ---

 Say we want a quick way to analyze snippets of text from diverse environments.
 Let's hide [SpaCy](https://spacy.io/) behind a little [Tornado](https://github.com/tornadoweb/tornado/blob/stable/docs/index.rst) API and call it, like, `spacetornado`.
-Yeah.
 We'll need a Unix terminal and some version of Python 3.

 ---